-Pre-AP® courses deliver grade-level appropriate instruction through focused course frameworks, engaging instructional resources, and checks for understanding.
-They are designed to support all students across varying levels of abilities through focus.
+Pre-AP® courses deliver grade-level–appropriate instruction through focused course frameworks, engaging instructional resources, and classroom assessments for understanding.
+They are designed to support all students across varying levels of abilities.
 They are not honors or advanced courses.
 Students learn more deeply by spending time on the topics and skills that matter most.
-The program grants teachers and students the time for deep engagement with content.
+The program components provide teachers and students the time for deep engagement with content.
 Pre-AP challenges students to build relevant critical thinking skills through the following shared principles:

 Close Observation and Analysis: As students encounter texts, art, graphs, maps, problems, and other source materials, they will learn to first engage in deep, close observation before being asked to explain and then apply or evaluate.

 Evidence-Based Writing: Students craft claims in science, analyze sources in history, provide explanations to problems in math, demonstrate reading comprehension in ELA, and critique artistic choices in the arts.
 They begin with a focus on the sentence before progressing to paragraph- and essay-level writing.